EdwardGattuso/recaptcha-cracker/README.md

 # recaptcha-cracker
-A crawler program to automatically crack the challenges of Google's reCAPTCHA.
+A crawler that can crack the Google's reCAPTCHA.